-1. A review of Office of the Ombudsman materials including the Ombudsman Framework, past review reports, annual reports.

-- 2. Meeting with the Ombuds Office Subgroup - 3.
-Face to face interviews with community members and ICANN staff attending ICANN58 including: members of the Board, members of the Subgroup, members of constituent bodies, members of the community, senior members of staff - An on-line survey was undertaken (5 languages offered) seeking additional input from members of the community.
+- 1. A review of Office of the Ombudsman materials including the Ombudsman Framework, past review reports, annual reports. - 2.
+Meeting with the ICANN Ombuds Office WS2 Subgroup - 3.
+Face to face interviews with community members and ICANN staff attending ICANN58 including: members of the Board, members of the Subgroup, members of constituent bodies, members of the community, senior members of staff - 4.
+An on-line survey was undertaken (5 languages offered) seeking additional input from members of the community.
 In a limited period, an excellent 84 community responses were received, including 3 that we arranged to be translated. - 5.
 Analysis and development of ideas built upon the existing Ombudsman Framework, a review of academic and association literature about Ombuds functions and from our experience working with a range of quite different disputes resolution functions. - 6.
 Testing emerging ideas with the Subgroup and staff - 7.
-Review of draft report and recommendations by the Subgroup and staff - 8.
-Report provided to ICANN and the ICANN Board
+Review by the Subgroup and staff of draft report and recommendations - 8.
+Revised report provided through the WS2 processes ultimately to the ICANN Board